Test Center Procedures and Regulations for Paper-delivered Tests

 - Referring to, looking through, or working on the test when not authorized to do so, or working after time has been called.

-- Failing to follow any of the test administration regulations contained in the GRE Bulletin, given by the test administrator or specified in any test materials.
+- Failing to follow any of the test administration regulations contained on the GRE website or in the GRE® Information Bulletin, given by the test administrator or specified in any test materials.

 ETS reserves the right to take all action — including, but not limited to, barring you from future testing and/or withholding or canceling your scores — for failure to comply with test administration regulations or the test administrator's directions.
-If your scores are canceled, they will not be reported, and your registration and test fees will not be refunded.
+If your scores are canceled, they will not be reported and your registration and test fees will not be refunded.
+Reports of cheating will be investigated thoroughly and offenders may be prosecuted to the full extent of the applicable laws.

 Nobody knows our tests better than we do.
 We offer free practice tests and tips to help you prepare for your GRE Subject Test.
 Check them out today.